bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ## Module Two
 What went well (in the context of working on the assignment) today?

+  Assignment has been challenging so far, ran into an issue with the database where it couldnt drop fields that I had previously created and no longer wanted.
+Fixed this by deleting it all from my computer and then re cloning the repository from github again

 What was particularly interesting or surprising about the topic(s) today?

+  how much the database was not cooperating

 What was the most challenging part of the work today, and why?

+  Working with the database, it just kept running into errors

 ## Module Three
 What went well (in the context of working on the assignment) today?